- How do I make an appointment?

 Q. What are the billing and insurance policies?

 A. Brown Urology Inc. participates in most major health insurance plans including Blue Cross, Medicaid, Medicare, United Health Plan and many commercial insurance plans.
 If we do not participate in a particular plan, we will accept payment of our customary fees and provide you with a receipt for your insurance claim reimbursement.
 If you do not have health insurance or the specific service provided is not a covered service, we can make payment arrangements.
-Some insurance plans require a referral from your primary care physician, pre-authorization of surgical procedures, and payment of deductibles, coinsurance or co-payments.
+Some insurance plans require a referral from your primary care provider, pre-authorization of surgical procedures, and payment of deductibles, coinsurance or co-payments.
 We are contractually obligated to adhere to these administrative requirements and will advise you of the specific requirements of your insurance plan.

 Q. What are your office hours?